robertmassaioli/my-reminders/README.md

 ## Developing the Atlassian Connect Addon

+### Database setup

+You'll need a postgreSQL server available, matching the acces configurations in `snaplets/postgresql-simple/devel.cfg`.

+There is a convenience script at `schema/bootstrap.sh` to set up the database for you, assuming that the current user has permission to create databases.

+### Running the plugin

 When developing this application you will need to have both the Addon and Atlassian Product running.
 To setup the Remind Me addon: